 Gray regions in chromosomes 13, 14, 15, 21, and 22 represent parts of the genome where the DNA sequences in those regions are highly repetitive, hard to measure, and don't contain as much interpretable information.
 23andMe doesn’t test any markers because the DNA sequences in those regions in these regions, which are called "acrosomes.

 Go to your Ancestry Composition Report (opens in a new tab).

 Exploring Your Genetic Ancestry

-In Chromosome Painting, your genome is “painted” with colors representing up to 45 different ancestries.
+In Chromosome Painting, your genome is “painted” with colors representing different ancestries.
 You can hover over or click on the different ancestries in your Chromosome Painting to learn where they’re found in your genome.